cprovencher/dcos-pytest/README.md

-# remote-pytest
+# dcos-pytest
-Wrapper around pytest to run python tests on a remote host
+Wraps pytest to move and execute DC/OS integration tests on a remote master